eschao/MyGit-Extension/README.md

    Injects a **Favorite Repos** in GitHub top banner.
 You can save the current repository as favorite one or quickly jump to a favorite repository by it.

- - **More Colors For Label Creation**
+#### 4. More Colors For Label Creation

    <p align="center">
    <img src="https://cloud.githubusercontent.com/assets/20178358/25891123/78414752-35a2-11e7-9483-aa9fd51b67a1.png"/>
    </p>

    Injects a rich color list for label creation and edit.
- - **Issue Preview**
+#### 5. Issue Preview

    <p align="center">
    <img src="https://cloud.githubusercontent.com/assets/20178358/26236960/a025405c-3ca5-11e7-995a-283f81bbfca9.png"/>
    </p>

    You can preview a issue though moving mouse over a issue link in **Issue** and **Pull Request** pages.
+   * What can you see in preview
+     - Issue title/number
+     - Issue state/creator
+     - Issue milestone
+     - Issue assignees
+     - Issue labels
+     - Issue description
+   * What's limitation in preview
+     - Only can preview issue link in **Issue** and **Pull Request** pages
+     - Can't show issue comments
-Currently, the issue description is shown with original format and the issue comments can not be previewed, we will support them in the futrue.
+     - Issue description is shown with original format, for example: markdown original format

 ## Installation